lucidworks/solr/solr/modules/external-files/README.md

 ### Storage and Format of Processed External Files (Output)

-The raw external files are processed by the ExternalFileUtil (EFU) which is command line tool.
+The raw external files are processed by the ExternalFileUtil (EFU) which is a command line tool.
 The EFU creates the following output structure:

 ${root}/bucket[0-249]/filename/timestamp/shardId/partition_[0-7].bin